 If you're looking to show up at your first chiropractic appointment in the ideal outfit, so that the doctor can perform any necessary adjustments or treatments without interference, follow these guidelines.

-Consider wearing stretchy clothing, such as leggings, yoga pants, or sweat pants that allow for plenty of movement.
+Consider wearing stretchy, comfortable clothing, such as leggings, yoga pants, or sweat pants that allow for plenty of movement.
 Wear a top that's not too loose, but not constricting.
 Again, stretchiness is your friend.
 Wear either sneakers, or shoes that are easy to take off and put back on.
 Keep your jewelry at home or be prepared to take it off.
 Tying your hair back is also a good idea, as long hair can get in the way when moving around on the chiropractic table.

 A good rule of thumb is that if you wouldn't wear it to the gym, it's not ideal for a chiropractic visit.
 But no worries, we know that you can't arrive workout ready every time, and as long as you've gotten a good idea of what to stay away from and what is beneficial you should have no problem at your upcoming visit.